US Long Play albums | US Extended Play albums | US 45 rpm singles | US 78 rpm singles

 with "New Orthophonic High Fidelity" top center was discontinued in spring 1959.

-First edition, Indianapolis pressing (-4S/-8S) and Rockaway press (-7S/-10S), black RCA label with dog on top.
+Later Indianapolis pressing (-4S/-8S) and Rockaway press (-7S/-10S), black RCA label with dog on top.

 This very rare bonus photo was given at record stores to